zenml-io/zenml/docs/book/how-to/control-logging/enable-or-disable-logs-storing.md

     def my_pipeline():
         ...
     ```
 2. Disable it by using the environmental variable `ZENML_DISABLE_STEP_LOGS_STORAGE` and setting it to `true`.
 This environmental variable takes precedence over the parameters mentioned above.
+Note this environmental variable needs to be set on the [client/runner environment](../configure-python-environments/README.md#client-environment-or-the-runner-environment), i.e., where the pipeline run is initially executed.

 <!-- For scarf -->
 <figure><img alt="ZenML Scarf" referrerpolicy="no-referrer-when-downgrade" src="https://static.scarf.sh/a.png?x-pxid=f0b4f458-0a54-4fcd-aa95-d5ee424815bc" /></figure>